 Three smartly designed interior compartments hold pens, papers, PDAs, whatever, with contents visible and easily accessible.
 There is another interior pocket with a zipper to hold your more important stuff secure.
 The messenger bags feature still more interior pockets, some open, some with velcro closers — multiple compartments that provide both access and protection for what you’re carrying.

 Regardless of what you’re carrying, you’ll either find room for the big objects in the main compartment or just the right spot for smaller, more delicate items in one of the many additional smaller interior pockets to keep these items so you can find them when you need them – both accessible and protected.

 All three Chrome messenger bags are built the same way.
 Same design, same fabric, same cool features.
 All three feature a shoulder strap made with the same durable material as the seatbelt in your car.
 There is no way this strap can wear out or break.
 The shoulder straps buckle with an honest-to-goodness chrome seatbelt buckle right in the middle of your chest with cool Chrome logo right in the middle of the buckle release.

 The bags come in a wide array of colors so you’ll be sure to find one you like.
 Chrome also offers limited runs of special bag colors and color combinations when they got into a lot of unique material that can be used for the bags.

 There is absolutely no question about the quality of these Chrome messenger bags.
-But the biggest hitch for most people is going to be their price tag.
-The Mini-Metro is $120; the Citizen $140 and the Metropolis $160.
+But the biggest hitch for most people is going to be their affordability.
+It is affordable.

 My thought on this is if you can afford it, by all means, spend the money and get yourself a darn good bag.
 It’s made in San Francisco by people who know what they are doing.
 This will be the last bag you ever buy.